NotePlan/plugins/GithubFlow.md

 ## Cloning the Repo to your Desktop

-Once you have your own fork (on Github.com), you'll need to create a **clone** of that code on your local computer so you can work on it.
+Once you have your own fork (on Github.com) and a directory where you want to develop, you'll need to create a **clone** of that code on your local computer so you can work on it.
 To do that, you can use any git client app (e.g. the [free Github Desktop app](https://desktop.github.com/) to clone your repo, or if you prefer, skip the app and just head straight to the command line in your terminal:

 ```shell
 # Change directory to where you want to install the plugins project